silverweed/silverweed.github.io/portfolio.md

         <h3>Roles: gameplay, shader and tool programmer</h3>
         <p>Hacknid is a game made in 48 hours for Global Game Jam 2018 by a team of 4 people, available for
         download <a href="https://globalgamejam.org/2018/games/hacknid">here</a>.</p>
-        <p>It's a 2D puzzle/stealth game where you must get to the end of the level by controlling not only
+        <p>It's a 2D puzzle/stealth game for PC where you must get to the end of the level by controlling not only
         your character, but enemies as well.</p>
         <p>As the game received positive feedback, we kept on developing Hacknid to expand it into a full
         game.
 Like during the jam, I'm the main programmer both for gameplay and shading.</p>